nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-12-01-actions-with-arguments.markdown

 Assert.AreEqual(42, argumentUsed);
 {% endexamplecode %}

-Here we specify that a call to `Multiple` with any first argument should pass the second argument and put it in the `argumentUsed` variable.
+Here we specify that a call to `Multiply` with any first argument should pass the second argument and put it in the `argumentUsed` variable.
 This can be quite useful when we want to assert several properties on an argument (for types more complex than `int` that is).

 {% examplecode csharp %}
 var firstArgsBeingMultiplied = new List<int>();